Skip to content

 What proof should a paid pick service provide?

-Ask for a complete verified bet history with timestamps, odds, stake size, market, closing price, CLV, sample size, and drawdown.
+Ask for a complete verified bet history with timestamps, odds, stake size, market, closing price, closing line value, sample size, and drawdown.
 Screenshots of winners are marketing confetti.

 A real record includes losses, stale numbers, bad runs, and the boring details needed to audit performance.
 If the losing picks vanish, so should your credit card.